Haplogroup V (mtDNA): Ancient DNA

+Haplogroup V has also been found among Somogyvár-Vinkovci culture specimens from western Hungary dating to the Bronze Age.
+There are also examples of rare V36 (considered Scandic, perhaps Saami related) in neighbouring Serbia and Croatia.

 Tree

 This phylogenetic tree of haplogroup V subclades is based on the paper by Mannis van Oven and Manfred Kayser Updated comprehensive phylogenetic tree of global human mitochondrial DNA variation and subsequent published research.